zeromake/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

 * feat(app-vite): Support for Bun as package manager #16335
 * feat(app-vite): for default /src-ssr template -> prod ssr -> on error, print err stack if built with debugging enabled
 * feat(app-vite): extend build > vitePlugins form (additional { server?: boolean, client?: boolean } param
+* feat+refactor(app-vite): BEX -> Completely rewrote & redesigned the Quasar Bridge (with a ton of new features); Automatically infer the background script file & the content script files from the bex manifest itself; Ability to specify dynamic content scripts that you can register & load yourself at runtime; Ability to compile other js/ts files as well that you might need to dynamically load/inject; No more 3s delay when opening the popup; No more "dom" script (use content script directly); The bridge is available globally in App (/src) through the $q object or window.QBexBridge

 ### Beginning of the upgrade process